Quickly exit this site by pressing the Escape key Leave this site

 If you have any questions, please email [email protected]

 We're looking for people who relish a challenge.
 Working in a fast-paced, 24/7 environment, being a Contact Centre Officer is a demanding role where you need to be comfortable with working under pressure and problem-solving.
-You’ll be the person who relishes a challenge.
 Thinking quickly and multi-tasking is imperative, as is being patient and understanding.

 You’ll be engaging with people from all backgrounds so you’ll need to be able to build rapport quickly, show empathy and communicate clearly at all times.
 The Contact Centre deals with a wide range of enquires, from small trivial matters to difficult situations.